Corey Seager Player Props: Rangers vs. Blue Jays

 Corey Seager At The Plate

-- Seager has reached base via a hit in 30 games this year (of 38 played), and had multiple hits in 14 of those games.

-- In 23.7% of his games this year, he has hit a long ball, and 5.2% of his trips to the dish.

-- Seager has had at least one RBI in 50.0% of his games this year (19 of 38), with two or more RBI nine times (23.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 51.3% of his games this year, Seager has driven in at least one run.
+In nine of those games (23.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.